emiltsi/emilportfolio/content/_index.md

 This website is based on source code from Quartz and [Obsidian](https://obsidian.md/) markdown.

-I've always had a passion and interest for cars, and I hope to develop a career in automotive design and development in the future (for the most part, body and chassis engineering).
+I've always had a passion and interest for cars, and I hope to develop a career in automotive design and development in the future.

 ## Contact